Published: Mar 9, 2024

 Next.js Email Sending with App Router and EmailJS

-The inspiration for this blog post came when Next.js announced the App Route Get Stable feature.
-Upon migrating my website to leverage the App Route, I was particularly impressed by the new Server Actions and its effectiveness in handling forms on the server.
-Excited to share my experiences, I'll guide you through integrating EmailJS into Next.js.
-Ensure you have a basic understanding of the Next.js App Route – if not, check the NextJs Docs.
+The inspiration for this post hit me like a lightning bolt when Next.js announced the App Route Get Stable feature.
+As I migrated my website to tap into the full potential of the App Route, I was blown away by the new Server Actions – they're game-changing when it comes to handling forms on the server.
+I couldn’t wait to share this with you, so buckle up!
+I'll be your guide through this thrilling integration of EmailJS into Next.js.
+If you’re new to the Next.js App Route, no worries – a quick look at the Next.js Docs will get you up to speed.

-If you don't have an EmailJS account yet, you can follow the steps outlined in my earlier blog post.
-In this article, we'll explore two methods for integrating EmailJS into Next.js: using the SDK and the API.
-I'll be reusing the same form and style from the previous blog.
+If you haven’t set up your EmailJS account yet, I’ve got you covered with easy steps in a previous post.
+Today, we’re exploring two exciting methods to integrate EmailJS into Next.js: using the SDK and the API.
+And guess what?
+We’ll be reusing the same form and style from before, so it’ll be a smooth ride.

 # Or

-Now, create a components/Form.tsx file and copy the code below into it:
+file and paste the following code into it:

 "use client";